I am working on the collaborative culture of the Wikipedia for my

 Wikipedia community.
 I conclude by integrating concepts from existing

-other communities and leaders against which this theory could be
+communities and leaders against which this theory could be tested.

 Culture of Wikipedia

-- The Wikipedia is not merely an online encyclopedia; while the Web
+The Wikipedia is not merely an online encyclopedia; while the Web site

-site is useful, popular, and permits anyone to contribute, the site is
+is useful, popular, and permits anyone to contribute, the site is only

 reference works which stand on library shelves distanced from the